How to Root Plumeria Cuttings: Easy Soil & Winter Bag Methods (2025)

-Follow these 4 simple steps to turn your fresh cutting into a blooming tree.
+Follow these steps to turn your fresh Hawaiian cutting into a blooming tree.

 Step 1: Pot & Soil Preparation